alfaruqi3/rootme-CTF-walktrough/web_client/Javascript-Authentication.md

 ## Challange Web
 <img width="999" height="358" alt="1" src="https://github.com/user-attachments/assets/a62cb02f-839f-4c0c-a0e3-15f5928820a2" /><br>

-## So ass usualy just straght go into an inspect page then search for the ".js" file for the credential informations
+## So as usually just straight go into the inspect page then search the ".js" file for the credential informations
 <img width="1007" height="377" alt="2" src="https://github.com/user-attachments/assets/dd6658fb-4770-4a6a-b66e-26f36771cbce" /><br>

 here we got the "**login.js**" file that is exist in the web,<br>